yuehaowong/devOpsDemo/README-AWS.md

     - From the Dashboard, you can customize your sign-in link.
 If you do, you'll use this new custom name as the Account Id when you log in (before you enter your username and password)

-1. #### update your `aws-elasticbeanstalk-ec2-role`

-    - While access control for users is managed as 'Users', access control for AWS services is managed via 'Roles'.
-We're going to need to be able to access ECR from our EC2 instance, so while we're here, let's authorize!

-        - Select 'Roles' from the side menu
-        - Find and select `aws-elasticbeanstalk-ec2-role`
-        - Attach the `AmazonEC2ContainerRegistryReadOnly` policy to this role.

 ### Part 3 - Elastic Beanstalk

 Great, we have an AWS account!
 Let's use it.
 We'll start by creating a new application with Elastic Beanstalk, which you'll find in the Services menu dropdown.